 So here’s the new hot topic, mamas, listen up and pass it around: Ask about water before allowing your kid on a play date.

 Here’s what you need to know, and also what whoever is watching your kids need to know:

 1. A kid under thirty pounds can drown in less than thirty seconds–and never come back.

-We don’t need to relinquish our laid-back mom titles, but if we can’t helicopter without even a thirty second lapse, then we MUST have layers of protections wherever there is water: ponds, pools, toilets, creeks, ditches, lakes etc.
+We don’t need to relinquish our laid-back mom titles, but if we can’t helicopter without even a thirty-second lapse, then we MUST have layers of protection wherever there is water: ponds, pools, toilets, creeks, ditches, lakes, etc.

 2. Check the water first.

 Remember, drowning is silent–no screams, no splashes; so if you lose sight of your child, run to the water.
 You can laugh later if you looked silly racing to the sliding door when he was just sneaking a cookie in the kitchen, but you will never laugh the same if you sauntered around the house calling his name and he was never able to answer back.